-The planned uses listed above represent the total general use budget increases approved for FY 2020.
+The planned uses listed above represent the total general use budget increases approved for FY 2020 and have been adjusted downward for the revised tuition rate request.
 The budget continues to support faculty salary promotions and professorial performance awards along with fringe benefit rate adjustments.
 In addition, all faculty and staff are supported through the planned implementation of the 2.5% COLA.
-Also, through extensive internal work encompassing our Strategic Enrollment Management Plan, the university is planning significant investments in institutional scholarships, out-of-state recruitment and marketing, and other initiatives.
+Also, through extensive internal work encompassing our Strategic Enrollment Management Plan, the university is planning investments in institutional scholarships, out-of-state recruitment and marketing, and other initiatives.
 These investments are designed to broaden our recruitment efforts both in-state and out-of-state.
 We have redesigned our scholarship offerings to target a broader range of students.

 While the university is committed to a strong recruitment effort within Kansas, we recognize the beneficial impact to the state and our university of recruiting and retaining out-of-state students to our campus.
-As a result, the university is undertaking a data-driven and targeted out of state recruitment strategy designed to increase applications from hi-yield markets.
+As a result, the university is undertaking a data-driven and targeted out of state recruitment strategy designed to increase applications from high-yield markets.
 Lastly, the university is continuing to assess the need for improvements and upgrades to our Strategic Enrollment related data systems and processes.
 Some of these systems are out-of-date and end of life and are inadequate to deliver a sophisticated recruitment or retention campaign for our prospective and existing students.
+With the lower tuition rate increase, needed replacements will be delayed pending availability of funding in the future.

-The planned expenditures also include legislatively directed increased expenditures for our Global Foods initiative, increasing the number of pilot instructors at our Polytechnic campus to meet market demand, and coordination of fire suppression activities across the state.
+The planned expenditures also includes Legislatively directed increased expenditures for our Global Foods initiative, increasing the number of pilot instructors at our Polytechnic campus to meet market demand, and coordination of fire suppression activities across the state.